 A Romenesko reader writes in an email: “I guess Patch is doubling down on clickbait as that’s the only way I can understand why this is a story.”

-Katie Ryan O’Connor, Patch’s director of editorial operations and content strategy, sent this memo to local editors explaining how they should deal with reader complaints:
+News director John Ness sent this memo to local editors explaining how they should deal with reader complaints:

 More on the Divorce Maps, and Data Overall.
 Some of you got pushback on yesterday’s divorce map.
 The FAQ for weekdaily data is here to outline what we’re doing with data and how to best present it.
 Click through for the full rundown, but here are some excerpts you may find helpful.